 This rustic French apple cake is the opposite of the more popular Invisible apple cake.
-I want to celebrate the apples and let them shine in all visibility!
-This is a wonderful way to use seasonal apples, making it a go-to recipe when apples are in abundance.
+I want to celebrate the apples and let them shine in all their glory!

 Jump to: